What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 • Millennials and Gen Z are in charge.
 Millennials (born ~1981–1996) are no longer the “next” generation—they are the majority of decision-makers now.

-📊 A LinkedIn B2B report found that millennials make up 73% of all B2B buyers, including 44% of final decision-makers (4).
-Gen Z (born ~1997–2012) is just beginning to step into B2B buying roles (often researchers or influencers on a team), while Gen X and Boomers are gradually declining in influence as retirees or senior advisors.
-The bottom line: if you’re selling B2B, you’re likely selling to someone under 40.
+A LinkedIn B2B report found that Millennials make up 73% of all B2B buyers, including 44% of final decision-makers (4).
+Gen Z is beginning to enter buying roles — often as researchers or influencers within a committee — while Gen X and Boomers are gradually stepping back.
+The practical implication: if you’re selling B2B today, you’re almost certainly selling to someone under 40.
+Your messaging, your channels, and your sales motion need to reflect that.

 • Digital natives with different habits.
 Younger B2B buyers are the first generation that grew up with the internet and smartphones.
 They’re comfortable navigating digital sources of information and expect instant access to knowledge.